 - Prioritize self-care – Try to get enough sleep, eat well, and get in some exercise.

-- Connect with others – Find ways to stay socially connected while practicing physical distancing.
+- Connect with others – Find ways to stay socially connected, even if you need to physically distance.

 - Experience nature – Enjoy Cornell's natural beauty.
 Research shows the time in nature supports good mental health.